 3. Planting corn - Seeds of a glyphosate-resistant variety of corn are sown at the onset of the rainy season, ideally after a heavy downpour or, at least, moderate rainfall.
 This is to ensure that the soil has sufficient moisture which is needed in seed germination.
 Regular rainfall in the coming days also favors vigorous growth in sloping lands.
 Likewise, it is important in the timely application of fertilizers.

-In our farming community in Sarangani, the latest season for corn planting (locally called panuig) commenced last April.
+In our farming community in Sarangani, the corn planting season (locally called panuig) in 2014 commenced in the month of April.
 The first heavy rain occured on April 14, 2014 after several dry months.

 However, the exact time to plant may be delayed or otherwise advanced depending on certain possibilities.
-It may be that land preparation has been completed but the coming of rains may be delayed, seeds may not yet be available, or the farmer may have been preoccupied with some pressing matters or otherwise hindered to plant as scheduled.
+It may be that land preparation has been completed but the coming of rains is delayed, seeds are not available, or the farmer may have been preoccupied with some pressing matters or otherwise hindered to plant as scheduled.
 Conversely, the rainy season may have commenced ahead of expected schedule, or weed growth after burning is minimal, or farm labor to do the planting may not be available in the next days.
 Whatsoever, the farmer has several options.

 a.
 Delayed planting - Even after thorough clearing and the weeds have been eliminated by herbicide application, planting may be delayed.
 The delay may be for several to many days.
-The weeds may have started regrowing in which case seed sowing is done even though the land is not entirely free of weed cover (as shown in the image below).
-Otherwise, a second spraying is done before planting.
+Here the weeds have regrown and have formed a thick mat of ground cover.
+Seed sowing is done even though the land is not free of weeds but the soil is moist.
+This option is resorted to otherwise a second spraying has to be done before planting which may cause more delay.

 c.
 Advanced planting – Corn seeds are sown several days after burning when the weeds have started regrowing but before herbicide is sprayed.
 However, weed growth should not be as thick as to cover completely the ground so as to hinder planting.
 This applies in areas where it is obvious that weed growth before burning is minimal.

 Consistent with no-till farming, planting is done manually by dibbling.
 Dibbling is a method of planting corn in which holes on the ground are made with a tool called "dibbler".
-An earlier account of how it was done more than 40 years ago is here reproduced from another page (click here to read):
+An earlier account of how it was done more than 40 years ago is here reproduced from another page (click here to read on separate window):

 Dibbling is an old method of planting practiced by subsistence farmers in marginal lands.
 It is a form of hill planting in which holes are first bored on the ground.
 Immediately, planting is done by dropping the seeds into the holes.